-The current post-baccalaureate fellows support the work of analytics, project management and program support, networked improvement science, and communications.
+The current post-baccalaureate fellows support the work of analytics, project management and program support, networked improvement science, collaborative technology, and communications.

 2018 – 2020 Fellows

 As a networked improvement science post-baccalaureate fellow, I support the Foundation with field-building initiatives, specifically with professional education course development and new business inquiries.
 Before Carnegie, I graduated from Seattle Pacific University with degrees in psychology and political science.
 After graduation, I spent two years serving in the Seattle School District where I used climate data to track discipline and attendance disproportionality to help close opportunity gaps for Seattle students.
 My interests include strategic planning, education policy, and equity-centered student and community activism.

 As a post-baccalaureate fellow working in the in analytics department, I code, clean, and analyze data, and prepare reports to support the improvement efforts of various organizations.
 I attended Clark University where I double majored in sociology and psychology and earned my MAT in Elementary Education.
 Prior to coming to the Carnegie Foundation, I worked as an English as a second language teacher in the Worcester Public Schools.

 To contact a current fellow, please email PostBacFellowship@CarnegieFoundation.org and include the fellow’s name in the subject line.